Mahi11390/Supply-Chain-Visibility-And-Optimisation/README.md

 The project uses the **Brazilian E-Commerce Public Dataset by Olist**.

-The cleaned dataset was used for data preprocessing, analysis, and Power BI dashboard development.
+The dataset was cleaned and transformed before being used for analysis and Power BI dashboard development.

-Due to the large file size, the cleaned CSV dataset is not stored directly in this GitHub repository.
+Due to GitHub file-size limitations, the cleaned CSV dataset is not stored directly in the repository.

 ### Dataset Source

 Brazilian E-Commerce Public Dataset by Olist – Kaggle:

 https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

+---

+## 🖼️ Dashboard Screenshots

+Dashboard screenshots are provided in the **Dashboard-Screenshots** folder.

+The screenshots provide a quick overview of the Power BI dashboards developed during the project.

 ---